harness/developer-hub/docs/internal-developer-portal/governance/audit-trails.md

 With Audit Trail in Harness, you can view and track changes to your Harness resources within your Harness account.

 The audit data retention period is 2 years.
 Harness reserves the right to delete audit data after 2 years.
 You can request a longer retention period by contacting Harness.
-For example, if you require audit data for legal discoveries, etc., contact Harness, and we can help.
+For example, if you require audit data for legal discoveries, etc, contact Harness and we can help.

 ## IDP Events in Audit Trail